mbovel/itp-project/report.md

 `make_graph` calls `union` for each pair in the list of pairs, building the disjoint-set data structure incrementally.

-#### Runtime complexity analysis
+### Runtime complexity analysis

-We analyse briefly the difference in runtime complexity of the algoirthm implemented by the disjoint-set data structure:
+We analyse briefly the difference in runtime complexity of the algorithms implemented by the disjoint-set data structure:

 - Equivalence check: the worst case is `O(N)` where `N` is the number of pairs in the list, as we need to traverse the list to find the representative of each element.
 This could go down to `O(1)` with a smarter implementation of the map structure.
 The linear cost comes from the representation as a list rather than being inherent to the algorithm.
 - Union: the worst case is `O(N)` where `N` is the number of pairs in the list, as we need to traverse the list to find the representative of each element.
 This could go down to `O(M)` where `M` is the size of the largest equivalence class, with a smarter implementation of the map structure.
 Indeed, when adding a new axiom `(w, z)`, the representative of all elements in the class of `z` need to be updated to the representative of `w`.

-### Proof
+## Proof of correctness

 As stated in the previous section, the main theorem to prove is the following: